 What I value most in my work is consistency and transparency.
 Showing up the same way, setting clear expectations, and being honest about what change actually requires.Zannah taught me that there are no quick fixes.
 Progress comes from repetition, clarity, and trust built over time.
 She slowed me down and showed me that patience and grace can feel slower in the moment, but rushing or forcing change only creates short-term improvement that doesn’t last.
 Working with her also made me more aware of my own body language and the way I communicate, how much dogs are responding to what we do, not just what we say.

 When you work with me, we focus on small, clear steps and solid foundations.
 I want mistakes to happen - messy ones - because that’s where real learning takes place.
-I won’t judge you, or make you feel bad for where you’re starting.
 Dogs and people all learn differently, and my job is to help you understand the process, not rush it.

 If you’re interested in how I approach training, you can read more on the Training Approach page or reach out by email or social media.